Is integration marketing a priority for your company? If not, you’re not alone.

 Instead of blasting an in-app notification to every single one of your customers, select just the customers that are in the real estate sector and notify them.

-Not only does this method work because it's delivered directly to somebody that is active inside of your software, improving the chances of it actually being seen, but it is also targeted at customers that are likely to get value from the solution.
+Not only do these methods work because the messaging is delivered directly to somebody that is active inside of your software, improving the chances of it actually being seen, but it is also targeted at customers that are likely to get value from the solution.

 4. Email campaigns